Export rates explained

 The key point is that SEG tariff rates must be above zero, but suppliers set their own commercial rates and terms.
 Ofgem therefore tells generators to shop around before applying.

 At the time of writing, Octopus’s basic SEG rate is 4.1p per kWh.
 This is their entry-level export tariff and, crucially, it can be paired with an import tariff from another supplier.
 If you want to keep your current energy provider for import but still get paid for exports via Octopus, this is the option you’d use.
-It is not especially generous compared with Octopus’s bundled export tariffs, so check Octopus’s Outgoing page before deciding.
+It is not especially generous compared with Octopus’s bundled export tariffs, so check Octopus’s Outgoing page and make sure the export MPAN is actually set up before deciding.

-To qualify for the SEG, your system must be MCS certified (installed by an MCS-accredited installer using approved equipment) and have a capacity under 5MW.
-You also need a smart meter or an export meter so your actual exports can be measured.
+To qualify for the SEG, your system must normally have recognised installation evidence, such as MCS certification for solar PV, and be within the SEG capacity limits.
+You also need a smart meter or export meter so your actual exports can be measured.

 Outgoing Octopus (fixed rate)

 At the time of writing, Outgoing Octopus pays a flat 12p per kWh for every unit you export.
 Octopus cut the rate from 15p on 1 March 2026, which was its first export-rate change since 2022.
 The tariff is still simple: no time-of-use bands, no wholesale tracking and no need to watch tomorrow’s prices before deciding when to export.
-Check Octopus’s Outgoing page for the latest rate before applying.
+It is still a variable tariff, so check Octopus’s Outgoing page for the latest rate and any pairing rules before applying.

 The March cut matters because the gap between import and export value is now harder to ignore.
 Exporting at 12p can still be useful, especially if you would otherwise be stuck on a weak SEG tariff elsewhere, but every unit you use in your own home can be worth more because it avoids buying electricity at your import rate.
 Outgoing Octopus still suits people who want predictable payments, but it now makes even more sense to think about self-consumption and battery use alongside the headline export rate.